MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 platforms because of the differences in the frameworks.
 For more information about changes in .NET Core, see
 [Breaking changes for migration from .NET Framework to .NET Core](/dotnet/core/compatibility/fx-core).

+Each new release of PowerShell is built on a newer version of .NET.
+There can be breaking changes in .NET that affect PowerShell.

+- PowerShell 7.3 (preview) - Built on .NET 7.0 (preview)
+- PowerShell 7.2 (LTS-current) - Built on .NET 6.0 (LTS-current)
+- PowerShell 7.1 - Built on .NET 5.0
+- PowerShell 7.0 (LTS) - Built on .NET Core 3.1 (LTS)
+- PowerShell 6.2 - Built on .NET Core 2.1
+- PowerShell 6.1 - Built on .NET Core 2.1
+- PowerShell 6.0 - Built on .NET Core 2.0

 With the advent of
 [.NET Standard 2.0](https://devblogs.microsoft.com/dotnet/introducing-net-standard/), PowerShell can